-Khloe Kardashian Medically Cleared To Leave Houston But Still ‘Torn’ On Tristan Thompson Reports ‘People’
+Khloe Kardashian Medically Cleared To Leave Houston But Still ‘Torn’ On Tristan Thompson, Reports ‘People’

 Its been a month of ups and downs from Khloe Kardashian following the cheating scandal that rocked her world just before the birth of her daughter, True Thompson.

-As the Inquisitr reported a few weeks ago, Khloe Kardashian and Tristan Thompson welcomed their first child together on April 12, following allegations and video evidence that Thompson had been cheating on Kardashian with multiple women over the span of a few months.
+As the Inquisitr reported a couple weeks ago, Khloe Kardashian and Tristan Thompson welcomed their first child together on April 12, following allegations and video evidence that Thompson had affairs with multiple women over the span of a few months.

 Since then, Kardashian has yet to release a statement on the state of the relationship between herself and Tristan, but a source close to the 33-year-old tells People that Khloe is completely torn on what to do with Thompson after finding out that he cheated on her.